Jalgaon housing scam: Aftermath

-Following his indictment, India's Nationalist Congress Party expelled Gulabrao Devkar.
+Following the indictment, Nationalist Congress Party expelled Gulabrao Devkar.
 The Bombay High Court rejected his request for bail.
 Devkar further resigned from his posting as Urban Transport minister of Maharashtra.
 Devkar was released in 2019, after serving three years of his sentence.
-In 2014, while still imprisoned, fellow conspirators, Devkar and Jain, each unsuccessfully ran for office in that year's Maharashtra assembly election.
+In 2014, while still imprisoned, fellow conspirators Devkar and Jain, each unsuccessfully ran for office in that year's Maharashtra assembly election.
 Devkar was again unsuccessful when he ran for office in India's 2019 general election.
 Following the convictions Jain appealed to the Mumbai High Court for release despite his sentence on Medical grounds, and was granted a three-week interim bail release.
 As of 2019, Jain remains a member of the Shiva Sena party.
 A number of the other convicts took appeals to the Mumbai High Court; the Government of Maharashtra appointed lawyer Amol Savant to represent the government.

 As of 2021, Devkar is a member of India's Nationalist Congress Party; has a significant public following and support, despite his conviction in the housing scam, and is considered one of the most powerful NCP politician in the North Maharashtra region.

 According to investigators into the Jalgaon housing scam, JMC suffered aggregate losses of 150 crore rupees, which it had to repay to HUDCO on defaulting loan terms.
 As to the indigent people of Jalgaon, they were denied the majority of the intended benefit of the housing project started in 1996; only 1,500 of the 11,000 units of subsidized housing projected were ever completed.